Kaitaraiwa Waka Uta

 - New Zealand Transport Agency website - instructors for forklift (F) endorsement

-- AMS Group - find out about getting a Forklift Operator Certificate
+- AMS Group website - find out the Forklift Operator Certificate

 - New Zealand Transport Agency website - applying for forklift (F) endorsement